Tourists on Palma's waterfront and busy streets, illustrating pressure on local infrastructure

 Pragmatic measures that could help

 A few proposals that sound less like idealism and more like local workshop thinking: a clear cap on large cruise ships in Palma, targeted investments of tourism levies into water and sewage systems, and a mandatory earmarking of such funds for local infrastructure.
-Quotas for holiday apartments in central neighborhoods and stronger enforcement could also ease pressure on rental prices.
+Quotas for holiday apartments in central neighborhoods and stronger enforcement could also ease pressure on rental prices, as debates such as those in Mallorca in August: Fewer Regular Visitors, but the Cash Registers Are Ringing illustrate.

 More than bans: incentives for seasonal spreading